Lightning Map — South Carolina

 Monitor Lightning Activity

 Use Lightning Tracker to get real-time alerts when storms approach your area in South Carolina.
-Early warning can save lives.
+Early awareness helps you make safer decisions.

 Outdoor Safety